Completion of the Critical Friedrich Schlegel Edition - KFSA

 Contact person (TCDH): Dr Thomas Burch

-Keywords: LaTeX, “born digital”, Hybrid Edition, Letters, Printed Edition
+Keywords: LaTeX, “born digital”, Hybrid Edition, Letters, Printed Edition, 18th century

 Website of the Project: Critical Friedrich Schlegel edition